Certification and Legalisation

 Certified photocopies can replace the originals for most legal purposes and enable you to keep your originals in a safe place while using the copies as documentary evidence.
 In order to have a copy certified, please present the original and a clear photocopy during the opening hours of the Embassy.
 Copies of documents that do not bear an original signature or stamp/seal cannot be certified.

-The minimum fee is 10 Euro.
+The fee is 23,97 Euro per document.
 The fee is converted into Zambian Kwacha according to the Embassy’s current exchange rate, the Embassy cannot accept Euro or other currencies in cash.

 4. Legalisation of Zambian documents